Annual Report

 Safeguarding of interests

-We were actively involved in the international representation of the interests of news media publishers, above all at the European level.
+We were actively involved in the international representation of the interests of news media publishers at the European level and through strong Nordic cooperation.

 Marketing and surveys